a3mc/graph-toolbox/graph-prom-exporter/example-configs/README.md

 `method: 'post'` - This is the method that will be used to make a request to the URL.
 It's optional and defaults to `post`.

+`checkSSL` - That will retrieve a certificate details for the given URL.
+For example for an indexer endpoint.
+It's optional and defaults to `false`.

 `callback: (response, prometheus) => {...}` - This is the callback function that will be used to process the data.
 You can filter it as you like and set the prometheus metrics like follows: `prometheus['metrics_name'].set(value)`.
 You can also use `prometheus['metrics_name'].inc()` to increment the value for the Counters.